krother/training_and_teaching_methods/lectures/lectures.md

 ### Code examples II
 Divide the class in groups.
 Each group examines a different programming package/library.
 After some time they present their package to the class.
 The packages presented are the concepts.

+### Comparison

+Prepare two alternative implementations for the same problem.
+Let participants find out the key differences.
+Discuss their pros and cons.

 ### Work sheets
 Good for calculating, writing short definitions, drawing.